 Cost is yet another important factor, especially for new businesses.
 The average Cost Per Click (CPC) on Google Ads is $2.69, but this varies greatly by industry.
 Ecommerce businesses often pay $1.16 per click, while companies in the legal industry spend as much as $6.75 per click.

 Facebook Ads are way cheaper!
 A business in the clothing industry may pay as little as $0.45 per click.
-Finance and insurance, which are two of the most expensive type of businesses to promote, but their average CPC on Facebook is still only $3.77.
+Finance and insurance are two of the most expensive types of businesses to promote, but their average CPC on Facebook is still only $3.77.

-Although the average CPC is higher on Google Ads, this remains to be the best platform to reach people at the time of making purchasing decisions.
+Although the average CPC is higher on Google Ads, this remains the best platform to reach people at the time they make their purchasing decisions.
 Facebook is more suitable when creating awareness.